jmg764/Personality-Type-Prediction-Using-Multi-Label-Classification/README.md

-# Personality Type Prediction using Multi-Label Classification
+# Personality Type Prediction Using Multi-Label Classification

+Code can be found in [this notebook](https://github.com/jmg764/Personality-Type-Prediction-Using-Multi-Label-Classification/blob/master/Personality%20Type%20Prediction%20using%20Multi-Label%20Classification.ipynb).

 ## Background
 Carl Jung, founder of the field of analytical psychology, formulated a personality theory aiming to categorize people based on how they process information.
 He identified two types of cognitive functions: two perception functions known as sensation and intuition, and two judgement functions known as thinking and feeling.
 The functions within each pair are considered to be opposites of each other.